In Year 10, most schools work with students to develop a senior education and training (SET) plan.

 What happens next?

-It is recommended that students review their SET Plan regularly to make sure their subjects and learning is right for them, and that they can maintain a pathway to the courses and career they want after Year 12.
+Students are recommended to review their SET Plan regularly to make sure their subjects and learning are right for them, and that they can maintain a pathway to the courses and career they want after Year 12.

-Students can track their enrolments and results in their learning account on the Student Connect website.
+Students exiting Year 12 in 2018 and 2019 can track their enrolments and results in their learning account on the Student Connect website, with their 10-digit LUI and password.